Bulls To Bears Trading Tactics

 Investment must posses an intrinsic growth rate of at least 15% or more on an annual basis.
 The potential price/earning's valuation of the stock should be equal to or less than one times the annual growth rate.
 It should have a positive quarterly earnings growth comparison.
 The company's stock shoud show an upward price movement and improving volume.

 As a member of BullsToBears.com, you will receive unbiased “hand-picked” investment recommendations that are constantly refined and adjusted to reflect changing market conditions.
 If you’re fed up with investment services that offer nothing more than computer-generated stock alerts and vague information about when to buy and sell, you’ve come to the right place.

 Short Term Trading

 Short-term trading refers to those trading strategies in stock market or futures market in which the time duration between entry and exit is within a range of few days to few weeks.
 There are two main school of thoughts: day trading and trend following.
 It can last for as little as a few minutes to...
 Recognizing the right possible trade will mean that you know the difference between a good potential situation and the ones to avoid.

-Our flag ship product, the Short-Term Mover, is usually held for a maximum of 20 trading sessions.
+Our flag ship product, the Short-Term Mover, is usually held for a maximum of 20 to 30 trading sessions.
 Generally speaking, we seek returns of no less than 12-15% return on each investment.
 With our short term plays, our strategy is to buy stocks that are apparently oversold due to numerous factors: adverse news, short selling, and profit taking.